Professor Sandra Cheng

 Office Hours: Tues/Thurs 9-10 am and by appointment

 Office: Namm 602B

 Class Time/Location: Tues/Thurs 11:30 am – 12:45 pm, Atrium 631 (3 credits)

 Course Description: This course surveys the history of photography from its beginnings in the early nineteenth century to the present.
 We will examine the use of photography for aesthetic, documentary, and “scientific” purposes, stylistic shifts in photography related to aesthetic concerns, and varying interpretations of subject matter based on social and cultural concerns at specific moments in history.
 We will also consider the relationship between photography and the visual arts in general, which culminates with the primacy of photography as a medium by the late twentieth century.

-Required Textbook: Mary Warner Marien, Photography, A Cultural History, 4th Edition, Prentice Hall, 2015 (it is OK to use earlier editions, several copies, including earlier editions are on reserve in the library)
+Required Textbook: Mary Warner Marien, Photography, A Cultural History, 3rd Edition, Prentice Hall, 2010 (OK to use the 2nd Edition, several copies of the 2nd Edition are on reserve in the library)